Brexit where are we now?

 What are the Brexit deal blockers?

-- Northern Ireland.
-NI will remain in the EU customs and VAT regimes from 2021 for goods, and checks would be done at NI ports on goods coming/going to GB.
+- Northern Ireland: NI will remain in the EU customs and VAT regimes from 2021 for goods, and checks would be done at NI ports on goods coming/going to GB.
 This is termed the border in the middle of the Irish Sea.
-A number of issues in the negotiations have now emerged:
+A number of issues in the negotiations have now reemerged:

 - The EU is pushing on export documentary requirements for goods moving from NI to GB.
-The UK sees this as control over its sovereign single market
+The UK sees this as control over its sovereign single market.
+The EU is also insisting on a physical presence in NI to carry out the checks it is entitled to under the Protocol.

 - Potential EU ‘back-reach’ jurisdiction on state aid granted to NI businesses with GB connections.
 The UK is concerned that the EU could use Article 10 of the Withdrawal Agreement as a backdoor to interfere with UK state aid measures.

-Because of the above, the British government is now seeking to rewrite the NI terms with its Internal Market Bill.
-The EU is threatening to the take the UK to the European Court of Justice at the end of September if the Bill is not withdrawn.
+- Because of the above, the British government is seeking to rewrite the NI terms with its Internal Market Bill.
+The EU has started legal proceedings against the UK, and given it until the end of November to withdraw the biil for face action at the ECJ.

 Seven key components under discussion in the Free Trade Agreement (FTA):